hmrc/help-to-save-frontend/README.md

 ## Help to Save Frontend

 Frontend for application process for Help to Save.

+## How to run

 Runs on port 7000 when started locally by the service manager.

 Start service manager with the following command to run the service with all required dependencies: